pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/backup_restore.md

 - Make sure that `pachctl/kubectl` are pointing to the right cluster.
 Check your [Enterprise Server](../../../enterprise/auth/enterprise-server/setup/){target=_blank} context: `pachctl config get active-enterprise-context`, or `pachctl config set active-enterprise-context <my-enterprise-context-name> --overwrite` to set it.

-- [Pause the Enterprise Server](#suspend-operations) like you would pause a regular cluster.
-Note that there is a slight difference.
+- [Pause the Enterprise Server](#suspend-operations) like you would pause a regular cluster by running `pachctl pause`.
+Make sure that [your active context points to the right cluster](#suspend-operations){target=_blank} first.

+    !!!
+Tip "Alternatively, you can use `kubectl`" Note that there is a difference with the pause of a regular cluster.
 The deployment of the enterprise server is named `pach-enterprise`; therefore, the first command should be:

          ```shell
          kubectl scale deployment pach-enterprise --replicas 0
          ```

-    !!!
-Note
          There is no need to pause all the Pachyderm clusters registered to the Enterprise Server to backup the enterprise server; however, pausing the Enterprise server will result in your clusters becoming unavailable.

 - As a reminder, the Enterprise Server does not use any object-store.
 Therefore, the [backup of the Enterprise Server](#back-up-the-databases-and-the-object-store) only consists in backing up the databases.

-- [Resume the operations on your Enterprise Server](#resuming-operations) by scaling the `pach-enterprise` deployment back up:
+- [Resume the operations on your Enterprise Server](#resuming-operations) by running `pachctl unpause` to scale the `pach-enterprise` deployment back up:

+    !!!
+Tip "Alternatively, if you used `kubectl`"
         ```shell
         kubectl scale deployment pach-enterprise --replicas 1
         ```

 ### Restore An Enterprise Server